chrisbroski/utipem/README.md

 Standard damage, like random anatomy, is determined by a 6-sided die.

-1. 'Tis but a scratch
+1. (or less) 'Tis but a scratch
 2. It's only a flesh wound
 3. That's gonna leave a mark
 4. Mortally wounded
-5. Severed/pulverized/destroyed oh god the humanity
+5. (or more) Severed/pulverized/destroyed oh god the humanity

 Effects vary by what body part was targetted, but in general, here is what they mean: